Pierrick-Dartois/Theta_dim4/Theta_dim4_sage/README.md

 # Theta_dim4 sagemath library

-This library is a `python/sagemath` implementation of 4-dimensional 2-isogeny computations with the Theta model.
+This library is a `python/sagemath` implementation of 4-dimensional 2-isogeny computations with the Theta model based on [2].
 Only chains of 2-isogenies and Theta models of level 2 are implemented.

+Copyright (c) 2024, Pierrick Dartois.

-The library is suited to the computation of isogenies between products of elliptic curves given by Kani's lemma, especially in the context of SQISignHD verification.
+The library is suited to the computation of isogenies between products of elliptic curves given by Kani's lemma, especially in the context of SIDH attacks and SQISignHD verification.
 We recover isogenies in dimension 1 given their evaluation on torsion points.
 Hence, the library can also be used to test SIDH attacks.
 Finally, this library also contains subroutines for effective group actions in the CSIDH context using 4-dimensional isogenies, as described in the PEGASIS paper [4].
 Nonetheless, the PEGASIS API is neither in this repository nor documented here.
 We refer to https://github.com/pegasis4d/pegasis.

 ## Disclaimer